For Employees & Individuals — Your Path Back to Work

 • The evaluation typically takes 1–2 hours and covers your substance use history, work history, and personal background.

-• Paul will use DOT-approved clinical assessment tools and criteria.
+• I will use DOT-approved clinical assessment tools and criteria.

-• Everything discussed is confidential between you and Paul, subject to applicable law.
+• Everything discussed is confidential between you and me, subject to applicable law.

-• Paul will determine what level of education and/or treatment is clinically appropriate for your situation.
+• I'll determine what level of education and/or treatment is clinically appropriate for your situation.

-• You will receive a written evaluation report that Paul sends to your employer's Medical Review Officer (MRO).
+• You will receive a written evaluation report that I will send to your employer's Medical Review Officer (MRO) or Designated Employer Representative (DER).

 4